DiRAC-Training/FM005-Code-scaling/_episodes/00-introduction-to-job-scheduling.md

 > ## Where's the Output?
 >
-> On the login node, this script printed output to the terminal -- but
+> On the login node, this script printed output to the terminal; but
 > now, when `squeue` shows the job has finished,
 > nothing was printed to the terminal.
 >